-Rainbow cakes are a popular trend in the baking world and are surprisingly easy to create with Culpitt's Colour Splash range of concentrated food colour gels.
+Rainbow cakes are a popular trend in the baking world and are surprisingly easy to create with Culpitt's Colour Splash range of concentrated food colour gels, which are available on our Food Heaven store.
 Learn how to make this bright and colourful rainbow layer cake with this wonderful recipe from cake artist, Fiso Marihoho.

 "The key to a successful rainbow cake is making sure the layers of sponge are bright and full of colour!"
 Fiso Marihoho.

 You will need

 - Colour Splash food colouring gels: red, orange, sunflower, leaf green, peacock and violet